dusk-network/docs-public/src/content/docs/getting-started/vm/introduction-sc.md

 Executing smart contracts involves computational work performed by the network nodes.
 The unit of measurement used to quantify the computational effort required for executing operations on a blockchain is called gas.
 Gas measures the amount of work needed to perform a task: the more complex the task, the more gas it requires.

-While gas itself measures computation, the gas price determines native cryptocurrency you are willing to pay per unit of gas.
+While gas itself measures computation, the gas price determines the amount of native cryptocurrency you are willing to pay per unit of gas.
 Gas pricing serves as a mechanism to prevent spam and misuse of the network.
-By requiring users to pay for the computational resources they consume, it discourages malicious actors from overloading the network with excessive or inefficient operation
+By requiring users to pay for the computational resources they consume, it discourages malicious actors from overloading the network with excessive or inefficient operations.

 Gas prices fluctuate based on network demand.
 When the network is congested, gas prices can spike, making transactions more expensive.
 Conversely, in periods where the network is less congested, gas price is lower.
 You can learn more on how gas works on Dusk by reading the [Gas Management](/learn/economic-information/gas-management) page.